No imputation without representation: Introduction

 To determine whether this trade-off is useful, a key question is to which extent missing values in a given data\-set are informative.
-If they are not, the phrase ``missing at random'' (MAR) \citep{rubin76inference} is used to indicate that the distribution of missing values is dependent on the known values, while the stricter phrase ``missing completely at random'' (MCAR) denotes values that are distributed truly randomly.
+If they are not, the phrase ``missing at random'' (MAR) \cite{rubin76inference} is used to indicate that the distribution of missing values is dependent on the known values, while the stricter phrase ``missing completely at random'' (MCAR) denotes values that are distributed truly randomly.
 In contrast, informative missing values are often denoted as ``missing not at random'' (MNAR).
-For real-life datasets, unless we have specific knowledge about the process responsible for the missing values, we have to assume some degree of informativeness in principle.\footnote{``When data are missing for reasons beyond the investigator's control, one can never be certain whether MAR holds.
-The MAR hypothesis in such datasets cannot be formally tested unless the missing values, or at least a sample of them, are available from an external source.'' \citep{schafer97analysis}} However, \citet{schafer97analysis} has argued that in practice, the attributes of a dataset can be sufficiently redundant that one can get away with assuming its missing values are MAR.
-But even if this is so, imputation may not always perform optimally, in which case missing-indicators may still prove useful.